sparkflows/sparkflows-docs/docs/installation/security/connections.rst

 Connections
 -----------

-Connections enable access to various resources.
-Connections can be at various levels:
+Connections enable access to various resources and can be established at different levels:

-  * Global:  Everyone has access to these connections.
+* **Global:** Everyone has access to these connections.
-  * Group:   Users belonging to the group have access to these connections.
+* **Group:** Users belonging to the group have access to these connections.
-  * Project: The owner of the project and the groups with which the project has been shared with have access to the project level connections.
+* **Project:** The owner of the project and the groups with which the project has been shared have access to the project-level connections.

-Sparkflows comes up with three types of connections i.e. ''Compute Connection, Storage Connection & GenAI Connection''.
+Sparkflows offers three types of connections:

+#.
+Compute Connection
+#.
+Storage Connection
+#.
+GenAI Connection

-In Sparkflows, ``Compute Connection`` enables the following:
+In Sparkflows, **Compute Connection** enables the following:

   * Databricks